FIGLAB/Sozu/toolkit/README.md

 ### Step 2: Install software

 Sozu receiver is based on SDR.
 In this tutorial, we will use RTL-SDR.
 The easiest way to get data out of RTL-SDR is to use [pystlsdr](https://nocarryr.github.io/pyrtlsdr/) -- A Python wrapper for librtlsdr (a driver for Realtek RTL2832U based SDR’s).
-Python3 is required.
+Python3 is required (3.7.4 was tested).

 Steps to below to install librtlsdr and run Sozu demo code: